 - The Index is available in either microfiche or A5 booklet form from Mr G Harbron, 7 Newby Close, Peterborough PE3 6PU, England.
 Please state which version you want.

 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Orton Longueville was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).
-This is available from the Huntingdonshire FHS.
+This is available from the Cambridgeshire and Huntingdonshire FHS.

 - The church of the Holy Trinity consists of a chancel, north chapel, nave, north aisle, south aisle, west tower and south porch.
 The walls are of coursed rubble with stone dressings, and the roofs are covered with lead.